pietsch/oval/doc/source/install.rst

 Tutorial
 --------

-First, we need to import the Validator class:
+First, we need to import the :class:`~oval.validator.Validator` class:

 .. code-block:: python